JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ### Async

 Spring Data JPA provides the ability to run repository queries asynchronously.
-It's not enough to add the '@Async' annotation to make a query asynchronous, it's also necessary to change the return type to one of the following:
+To make a query asynchronous, it's not enough to add the '@Async' annotation, it's also necessary to change the return type to one of the following:

 * Future<ClassName>
 * CompletableFuture<ClassName>